Kylie Jenner Made a Kylie Cosmetics Collection for Her Daughter

 Of course, no Kylie Cosmetics collection is complete without new lipstick shades.
 Jenner swatched the three new bullets: "Nightfall", a matte black, "Cosmic", rich butterscotch, and "Nova", a peachy nude.

-And since Stormi is now the sparkle of Jenner's eye, she's releasing two new glitter eye duo sets, and loose pigment.
+And since Stormi is now the sparkle of Jenner's eye, she's releasing two new glitter eye duo sets, and loose highlighting powder.

 VIDEO: Kylie Jenner's Daughter Has a Name